Snowfire/docs-for-snowfire/get-started/level-3-blocks.md

 }
 ```

-This will make the block become 100% and add a background color.
+This will make the block become 100% and adds a background color.
 To add padding, please create a wrapper div.
 Which is what I've done with the `<div class="hero">` in this example.

 Style it like this: